dreilly369/CardDeckManager/README.md

 Finally, you can call this in a loop from your own script to genrate batches of .dck files at a time.

 ## Stand alone vs. Import
 using the CardDeckManager as a stand alone app allows you to use it from most server side languages.
 You can also use it to do maintenance tasks like I mentioned above.
 If you want to use the application in a stand-alone way but stil lcall it programmatically I recommend cleaning up the debug output some.
+Importing the class into your own Python applications is the most powerful way to use the CardDeckManager.
+You can use the functions in the main part as a guide to how you might structure your code, but a high level overview is given below.

 ## Work flow for adding a Card Deck Challenger to your Application.
 1. Import CardDeck into your application